maykbrito/sveltekit-html-to-image/README.md

 # Snapshot HTML to Image

 Create a Snapshot from HTML with Puppetter.
-Using SvelteKit and TailwindgCSS
+Using SvelteKit and TailwindCSS